-1.1 Purpose of Document
+1.1 Purpose of document

-- 1.1.1 This document specifies requirements applicable to the writing of Metrolinx technical standards.
-It covers the following aspects of drafting and presenting the contents of the standards: - a) The purpose of the Metrolinx Network Access Planning Standard (NAPS) is to articulate the access planning processes for requesting, deconflicting, and locking down all Rail Corridor Access and Track Protection requests to support the safe execution of Works within the Metrolinx Rail Corridors.
+(a) The purpose of the Metrolinx Network Access Planning Standard (NAPS) is to articulate the access planning processes for requesting, deconflicting, and locking down all Rail Corridor Access and Track Protection requests to support the safe execution of Works within the Metrolinx Rail Corridors.

-1.2 Principal of NAPS
+1.2 Principles of NAPS

-- 1.1.2 The core principles of NAPS are as follows: - a) To enable safe Rail Corridor Access and Track Protection to the Metrolinx Rail Network Safe access to the Rail Corridor will be managed through central knowledge of all works on the Rail Corridor.
-Ensuring that all planned works have adequate time to be integrated into an Access Plan and, ensuring that all conflicts between Work Groups are identified and managed. - b) To increase productivity during Track Closures and other Work Events Increased productivity is achieved through undertaking joined up access agreements (sharing) and reducing the amount of impact to Train Movements across the network.
-The coordination of activities allows all Work Groups the opportunity to work in the most efficient way possible. - c) To facilitate best for industry and best for customer decisions Justification of impact to Train Movements assures that the level of impact to Train Movements permitted is being used effectively and efficiently.
-Planning in advance enables train services to be rescheduled in a timely manner. - d) To routinize the process for planning Rail Corridor Access Improving the consistency for planning different types of categories of Rail Corridor Access to ensure sufficient review, approval and execution of Work Events will assist in reducing productivity losses that result from uncertain processes or inconsistent communication.
+- (a) The core principles of NAPS are as follows: - (i) To enable safe Rail Corridor Access and Track Protection to the Metrolinx Rail Network Safe access to the Rail Corridor will be managed through central knowledge of all works on the Rail Corridor.
+Ensuring that all planned works have adequate time to be integrated into an Access Plan and, ensuring that all conflicts between Work Groups are identified and managed. - (ii) To increase productivity during Track Closures and other Work Events Increased productivity is achieved through undertaking joined up access agreements (sharing) and reducing the amount of impact to Train Movements across the network.
+The coordination of activities allows all Work Groups the opportunity to work in the most efficient way possible. - (iii) To facilitate best for industry and best for customer decisions Justification of impact to Train Movements assures that the level of impact to Train Movements permitted is being used effectively and efficiently.
+Planning in advance enables train services to be rescheduled in a timely manner. - (iv) To routinize the process for planning Rail Corridor Access Improving the consistency for planning different types of categories of Rail Corridor Access to ensure sufficient review, approval and execution of Work Events will assist in reducing productivity losses that result from uncertain processes or inconsistent communication.